What Years Did The Toyota 4Runner Have A V8?

 Eventually, the engine proved to have high fuel consumption.
 As Toyota was improving other powerplants, it removed the V8 from the 4Runner.
 The replacement was the upgraded 4.0L V6.

 The idea of a V8 4Runner is enticing.
 But this particular powerplant wasn’t the most efficient.
 In fact, performance figures with the latest V6 are very similar.
-Let’s find out more about the 2003-2009 Toyota 4Runner, the only one to have a V8.
+Let’s learn more about the 2003-2009 Toyota 4Runner, the only one with a V8.

 V8 4Runner Years Explained